 The simple answer is: as many as we "want"; that is, the total of how many we want to have and use, each for our own individual purposes.
 For example, if I have only $100 in my Common Good Account, but I want to buy $200 worth of something at a participating store, then I want to put $100 more in my Common Good Account.
 Add up these amounts for all the current members and we know how many Common Good Credits are wanted (the total "demand" for Common Good Credits).

 How many Common Good Credits we can create depends on the demand for them.
 The demand, in turn, depends on the amount of wanted goods and services offered by members.
 The more members, the more goods and services are offered, so the more Common Good Credits we can issue.
 The amount we can issue may be higher still, based on how many Common Good Credits people want to hold as savings for future expenses, and how much new productivity Common Good funding enables.

 If you want more Common Good Credits, trade US Dollars for them at a participating business or transfer some money from your bank account (on the Bank page in your Common Good Account).
 If you need the money elsewhere, transfer it to your bank account or trade someone Common Good Credits for cash.

 You may find it convenient to set a target balance (in the Bank Info section of your account settings) so that when you buy something and your Common Good Account balance goes below your target, funds will be transferred from your bank account automatically.
 This lets you use your Common Good Card just like a debit card.
-As you use the system, you are given a growing line of credit, a "cash reserve", that allows your Coomon Good Card to act also as a credit card.Community Funding »
+As you use the system, you are given a growing credit line that allows your Common Good Card to act also as a credit card.Community Funding »